 Band Protocol is a software developed to provide real-world data to dApps (decentralized applications) to a network of incentivized users.

 Often described as a “decentralized oracle”, Band Protocol runs on the Ethereum blockchain and executes smart contracts through a software that incentivizes some specific users (called validators) to provide and verify external data.
-The native cryptocurrency of the Band Protocol is called BAND and is an ERC-20 token.
+The native cryptocurrency of the Band Protocol is called BAND.

 Synthetix Network Token (SNX)

-DeFi is a hot topic in 2020, and so is Synthetix.
+DeFi was a hot topic for 2022, and so was Synthetix.

 Synthetix is a derivatives liquidity protocol that was built on the Ethereum protocol.
 The platform allows users to issue and trade synthetic representations of real-world assets as ERC 20 tokens.

 The synthetic asset (Synth) tracks the price of an external asset at a 1:1 ratio.
 It can represent the price of Bitcoin, the price of gold, and even the price of Tesla stock.